DavidMRGomes/Assignmet2_ML/ReadMe.md

 * data_plots : images from *BayesianNN.ipynb*
 * models : stored models of the CNNs, used back in *CNN_Flower.ipynb*

+IMPORTANT: The github does not contain the models neither the datasets (original and augmented ones) for that the drive file needs to be download.
+If the user only wants to see the output logs the github is fine.
+However, if the user intends to run the code it will need this data.

 *Note: In data_preparation, there is a dataset called less_aug which was only used in a beggining stage of the project and ended up not being used*